 Remember that cute top you bought and condemned to the back of your wardrobe where it will never see the light of day again?
 You loved the way it looked in store but whenever you wear it, you can’t help but think it doesn’t suit you.
-Something doesn’t look right, but you can’t quite tell what.
+Something doesn’t look right, but you can’t quite place a finger on the issue.
 What if I told you, it’s not all in your head after all?

 The journey towards building the perfect wardrobe is one riddled with trial and error.
 However, you can save yourself a lot of time, money and unfortunate outfit combos by understanding what works for you specifically.